Mdround/kubernetes-on-cloud9/kubeflow-install-eks-workshop.md

 ```
 The command above will return the endpoint address.
 Use this address in a browser to access the Kubeflow dashboard.

-Name your workspace.
+Re the screen "Name your workspace.
 A namespace is a collection of Kubeflow services.
 Resources created within a namespace are isolated to that namespace.
-By default, a namespace will be created for you.
+By default, a namespace will be created for you."

-I went with the default namespace, 'anonymous-kubeflow.org'.
+N.B.
+I initially went with the default namespace, 'anonymous-kubeflow.org', but ended up in an endless loop of splash pages.

+Should have followed the EKS Workshop instructions, and used `eksworkshop`.
+This worked.

+## Setting up Jupyter notebooks ##
+... still following https://eksworkshop.com/kubeflow/jupyter/ (learned my lesson!)

+- Under 'Quick Shortcuts' in the Kubeflow dashboard, click on 'Create a new Notebook Server'.
+- Select the namespace created in previous step (`eksworkshop`) - this pre-populates the namespace field on the dashboard.
+- Specify a name (e.g. `myjupyter`) for the notebook and change the CPU value to `1.0`.
+- Scroll to the bottom, take all other defaults, and click on LAUNCH.
+- Wait **2 mins** for the Jupyter notebook to come online.
+- Click on CONNECT

+## Testing TensorFlow within a notebook ##
+- In Jupyter, click 'New > Python 3'
+- Copy into your notebook the sample training code from https://eksworkshop.com/kubeflow/kubeflow.files/mnist-tensorflow.py
+- Click on *Run* within the notebook to load this code.
+- This also creates a new code block.
+Write the command `main()` in this new code block and click on **Run** again.